brenomfviana/brenomfviana/README.md

 ### Hi there, I'm Breno 👋

-I'm an aspiring researcher in PCG for games and an opensource enthusiastic.
+I'm an aspiring researcher in PCG and AI for games and an opensource enthusiastic.

 <!--
 **brenov/brenov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.